beauraines/rtm-cli/README.md

     Commands:
   add|a [task...]
-Add a new Task
-      addList|al [name] [filter...]
-Add a new List or Smart List addTags|at [index] [tags...]
+Add a new Task addList|al [name] [filter...]
+Add a new List or Smart List addNote|addNotes [index] [title] [body]  Add note or prompt for the title and body of the note.
+If only an index and text are included the text will be the body of the note without a title addTags|at [index] [tags...]
 Add one or more tags to a Task archiveList|arl [name...]
-Archive a List
+Archive a List comp|x [indices...]
-      comp|x [indices...]
 Complete one or more Tasks decPri|- [indices...]
 Decrease the Priority of one or more Tasks due [index] [due...]
 Set the Due Date of a Task edit [index] [name...]
 Change the name of a Task incPri|+ [indices...]
-Increase the Priority of one or more Tasks lists|l                             Display all lists
-      login                               Add RTM User information
-      logout                              Remove RTM User information
+Increase the Priority of one or more Tasks lists|l                                  Display all lists login                                    Add RTM User information logout                                   Remove RTM User information ls [filter...]
-      ls [filter...]
 List all tasks sorted first by list then by priority lsd [filter...]
 List all tasks sorted first by due date then by priority lsp [filter...]
 List all tasks sorted first by priority then due date move|mv [index] [list...]
-Move Task to a different List planner [options] [filter...]
+Move Task to a different List notes [indices...]
+Display the associated Notes of a Task planner [options] [filter...]
 Display tasks in a weekly planner (--start: sun, mon, today) postpone|pp [indices...]
-Postpone one or more Tasks pri|p [index] [priority]            Change Task Priority
+Postpone one or more Tasks pri|p [index] [priority]                 Change Task Priority remove|rm [indices...]
-      remove|rm [indices...]
 Remove one or more Tasks removeList|rml [name...]
-Remove a List
-      removeTags|rmt [index] [tags...]
-Remove one or more tags from a Task renameList|mvl [oldName] [newName]  Rename a List
-      reset                               Reset cached task indices
-      setUrl|su [index] [url]             Set the URL of a Task tags|t                              Display all tags
-      uncomp|unc [indices...]
-Mark one or more Tasks as not complete url [options] [index...]
-Display the associated URL of a Task whoami                              Display RTM user information
-      overdue                             Display incomplete tasks that are overdue
+Remove a List removeTags|rmt [index] [tags...]
+Remove one or more tags from a Task renameList|mvl [oldName] [newName]       Rename a List reset                                    Reset cached task indices setUrl|su [index] [url]                  Set the URL of a Task tags|t                                   Display all tags task [indices...]
+Display the Task details uncomp|unc [indices...]
+Mark one or more Tasks as not complete url [options] [indices...]
+Display the associated URL of a Task whoami                                   Display RTM user information overdue                                  Display incomplete tasks that are overdue
 ```